mehrab1899/fraud-gnn-research-work/fraud-gnn-research/README.md

 ## Final notes

 - Install PyTorch and PyG using the official guides for correct wheels.
-- The explainability outputs are written to `D:\Thesis\explanations\` by default; change `EXPLANATION_OUTPUT_DIR` in the script to commit-friendly paths if you want small example outputs saved in the repo.
+- The explainability outputs are written to `./explanations/` by default; change `EXPLANATION_OUTPUT_DIR` in `.env` if needed.
+- Use the `.env` file to configure all dataset paths and hyperparameters.